-- Hurley stage 3: Many abscesses throughout the body with evidence of scarring and pus, as well as a network or sinus tracts under the skin.
+- Hurley stage 3: Many abscesses throughout the body with evidence of scarring and pus, as well as a network of sinus tracts under the skin.

 These stages help to understand the severity of the condition and guide the treatment decisions to manage the symptoms.

 Initial treatment usually begins with simple lifestyle changes to help reduce the number of lesions and the severity of symptoms.
-This may include losing weight, stopping smoking, eating well, avoiding irritants and wearing loose-fitting clothing.
+This may include weight loss, cessation of smoking, eating well, avoiding irritants, and wearing loose-fitting clothing.

-These is a wide range of pharmaceutical options available, such as:
+There is also a wide range of pharmaceutical options available for the treatment of hidradentis superativa, such as:

 - Acne washes (e.g. benzoyl peroxide)

 - Antibiotics to manage inflammation and bacterial infections